-To ensure the evaluation quality, we do not inform testees that a given learnt context is learnt by which context model.
-Moreover, we generate a copy for each learnt context and randomly mix them with the original learnt contexts.
-If a learnt context pattern is assigned different remarks from that of its copy, we will revisit it again.
-Figure 7 compares the human evaluation results of the contexts learnt by MUC and LDAC for each data set of Rich Context.
-From the figure we can see that LDAC outperforms MUC for mobile context modeling in terms of perfect cases.
+To ensure the evaluation quality, we do not inform testees that a given learned context is learned by which context model.
+Moreover, we generate a copy for each learned context and randomly mix them with the original learned contexts.
+If a learned context pattern is assigned different remarks from that of its copy, we will revisit it again.
+Figure 9 compares the human evaluation results of the contexts learned by K-means, MUC, and LDAC for each data set of Rich Context.
+From the figure, we can see that the two topic models always outperform K-means in terms of perfect cases and good cases.
+Moreover, LDAC outperforms MUC for mobile context modeling in terms of perfect cases.
 But considering all positive cases (P+G), their performance are comparable.
-Generally speaking, we can conclude that LDAC outperforms MUC in terms of effectiveness for mobile context modeling, which is consistent with the experimental conclusion in the view of perplexity.
+Generally speaking, we can conclude that the two topic models always outperform K-means and LDAC outperforms MUC in terms of effectiveness for mobile context modeling, which is consistent with the experimental conclusion in the view of perplexity.